PaulaT/rwanda-web-client/rmawebclient/test/README.txt

 All test code goes under here.

-recomend using jasmine for javascript testing.
+recommend using jasmine for javascript testing.